Suzanna-Linn/slua/docs/moving-if-and-loops.md

 No way to rewrite this LSL loop for into a SLua numeric for.
 But there is an alternative.
 SLua has a command break to jump out of the loop for.

-Let's do a first try with this, in SLua:
+Let's do a first try with this:
 <pre class="language-slua"><code class="language-slua">-- looking for the red face (SLua)

 local RED = vector(1, 0, 0)